Commodity Risk Management Definition

 Large companies with greater commodity risks will often appoint financial institutions or risk management consultants to manage risk through financial market instruments.

-Now I will discuss the risk management strategies in two angles
+Now I will discuss the risk management strategies from two angles

 - Producers of commodities